pivotal-cf/docs-pks/k8s-profiles-encrypt-etcd.hbs.md

 For highly-available deployments running multiple kube-apiserver processes, changing a secret without incurring downtime requires a multi-step process.

 <p class="note warning"><strong>WARNING</strong>: Update the Kubernetes profile only on a TKGI cluster that has been upgraded to the current TKGI version.
-For more information, see <a href="understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About Tanzu Kubernetes Grid Integrated Edition Upgrades</em>.
+For more information, see <a href="understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About {{  vars.product }} Upgrades</em>.
 </p>

 To rotate an encryption key for a secret in an etcd database: